korentec/KTT/readme.txt

 - Install, configure, and test Anuko Time Tracker like so:

 1) Unpack distribution files into a selected directory for Apache web server.
-2) Create a database using the mysql.sql file in the distribution.
+2) Create a database using the the following files in the distribution: mysql.sql upgradedb.sql.
 3) If you are upgrading from earlier versions run dbinstall.php from your browser and do the required "Update database structure" steps.
 4) Create user name and password to access the time tracker database.
 5) Change $dsn value in /WEB-INF/config.php file to reflect your database connection parameters (user name and password).